Is the Moto G60 worth buying for that 108MP camera setup?

 Thankfully there are no unnecessary notifications that are seen on my many smartphones from Xiaomi, Realme, Samsung, etc. As it is a Motorola smartphone, there are gestures available in the Moto app like a karate chop to turn on/off the flashlight, twist motion of the smartphone launches the camera, three-finger swipe takes a screenshot, etc.

-Some new gestures that we saw on the Moto G30 (Review) are also present like when swipe from the edge of the display onto the screen and back launches the split-screen mode and lift the smartphone to unlock with face unlock works well here.
+Moto G30 (Review) are also present like when swipe from the edge of the display onto the screen and back launches the split-screen mode and lift the smartphone to unlock with face unlock works well here.
 Apart from this, the Moto app has a Personalization feature where you can set your fonts, change the look and feel of the icons on the home screen and app drawer.

 There are also the Peek Display and Attentive Display which work almost like an Always-On display as seen on Samsung smartphones and the screen does not timeout if you look at the display when you enable the Attentive Display.
 Now Motorola has also introduced a security protection thing called Thinkshiled which is a five to seven-layer of security for more security and ensures your data does not go out.